A Christmas Carol (2017 play)

 A Christmas Carol is a play by Jack Thorne based on the 1843 novella of the same name by Charles Dickens.

+The adaptation was written for The Old Vic in London where it premiered for the 2017 festive season and has returned every year since due to popular demand.
+It has also performed on Broadway (where it won 5 Tony Awards), on a US tour and in Melbourne.

 Production history

-The Old Vic, London (2017- present)
+London (2017–present)

-The adaptation premiered at the Old Vic in London on 20 November 2017, running until 20 January 2018, starring Rhys Ifans as Ebenezer Scrooge.
-The production is directed by Old Vic Artistic Director Matthew Warchus and designed by Rob Howell, with music composed and orchestrated by Chris Nightingale.
+The adaptation premiered at The Old Vic in London on 20 November 2017, running until 20 January 2018, starring Rhys Ifans as Ebenezer Scrooge.
+The production is directed by Matthew Warchus and designed by Rob Howell, with music composed and orchestrated by Chris Nightingale.
 Notably, the production's design transforms the Old Vic proscenium stage into the round with seating onstage and a walkway going through the centre of the stalls, creating a more immersive environment for the audience and the performers (who greet and hand out mince pies and satsumas to members of the audience before the play begins).
+The ensemble musicians also play before the show starts.
+During the scene at the Christmas feast, a turkey and Brussel sprouts come down on a zipwire.

-Following the success of the production, it was revived at the Old Vic for the 2018 season (24 November 2018 to 19 January 2019, starring Stephen Tompkinson as Scrooge) before returning again for the 2019 season (23 November 2019 to 18 January 2020, starring Paterson Joseph as Scrooge).
+Following the success of the production, it was revived at the Old Vic for the 2018 season (24 November 2018- 19 January 2019, starring Stephen Tompkinson as Scrooge) before returning again for the 2019 season (23 November 2019-18 January 2020, starring Paterson Joseph as Scrooge).

-The production was scheduled to return for the 2020 season from 21 November 2020 to 16 January 2021; however, due to the ongoing pandemic, the production was performed as part of the Old Vic: In Camera series from 12 to 24 December 2020, being broadcast live from the empty Old Vic auditorium and streamed to audiences via Zoom.
+The production was scheduled to return for the 2020 season from 21 November 2020-16 January 2021; however, due to COVID-19 pandemic the production was performed as part of the Old Vic: In Camera series from 12 to 24 December 2020, being broadcast live from the empty Old Vic auditorium and streamed to audiences via Zoom.
 Andrew Lincoln starred as Scrooge, with many members of the cast from previous years at the Old Vic returning.

-The production returned again (for audiences to attend in person) from 13 November 2021 to 8 January 2022 starring Stephen Mangan as Scrooge and returned the following year from 12 November 2022 to 7 January 2023, starring Owen Teale as Scrooge.
-It was announced that the production will return for 7th year in a row from 11 November 2023 to 6 January 2024 with casting to be announced.
+The production returned again (for audiences to attend in person) for the 2021 season (13 November 2021 to 8 January 2022 starring Stephen Mangan as Scrooge) before returning for the 2022 season (12 November 2022 to 7 January 2023, starring Owen Teale as Scrooge) for the 2023 season (11 November 2023 to 6 January 2024 starring Christopher Eccleston as Scrooge.) and for the 2024 season (9 November 2024 to 4 January 2025, starring John Simm as Scrooge).
+The production will return for its ninth consecutive season from 12 November 2025 to 10 January 2026 starring Paul Hilton as Scrooge.

+The production has raised £1.5 million globally for food poverty and deprivation-focused charities including Field Lane, The Felix Project, Coram Beanstalk, FoodCycle and FareShare.